Maintaining Mental Health During Coronavirus

-- Keep in contact with your friends, family, and other members of your community via phone calls/facetime, texts, and social media.
+- Stay connected.
+Keep in contact with your friends, family, and other members of your community via phone calls/facetime, texts, and social media.

 - While it's important to stay informed, non-stop exposure to stories about the pandemic may cause you to feel more distressed.
 Seek updates at specific times during the day — ideally only once or twice — and focus on getting information from credible sources in order to minimize speculation.
 Consider adjusting notifications or removing apps from your phone to limit your exposure.

 - If you're feeling alone and struggling, you can also reach out to The Crisis Text Line by texting SEIZE to 741741.

 Check out different ways you can start the conversion in this video.
 GIFs and stickers can make reaching out to a friend or family member a little easier:

 Schedule virtual dinners or dance parties with friends

 Plan to watch television shows or movies at the same time and video chat to share reactions